 After Being The Victim of Identity Theft

 This is why most people freeze their credit.
 Unfortunately, it’s a little like closing the barn door after the horse has already bolted.
 At least it does give victims some peace of mind about any possible future thefts.
-In addition, those who have already been through the nightmare of a stolen identity are allowed to freeze (and thaw) their credit for free.
+In addition, those who have already been through the nightmare of a stolen identity are allowed to freeze (and thaw) their credit without charge.
 Previous victims already know that scammers have access to identifying information about them.

 If you’ve previously been a victim of identity theft, you’re statistically more likely to be targeted again in the future.
 While freezing your credit might make your life slightly more inconvenient, it’s best to play it safe.